How to find, select and save files in Raise Data Recovery

 Search

-If you are looking for a specific file and remember its name, type that name (or at least a part of it) in the search field right under the files list and click on the magnifying glass icon or just press Enter on your keyboard.
+If you are looking for a specific file and remember its name, type that name (or at least a part of it) in the search field in the top right corner of the window and click on the magnifying glass icon or just press Enter on your keyboard.

 Please mind that sometimes files lose their original names in the process of deletion or formatting, or the recovery program restores them to another folder.
-So, in case you can’t locate a file in its “native” folder, we suggest that you check the $LostFiles folder.
-Probably it is there.
+So, in case you can’t locate a file in its “native” subfolder in the All files folder, we suggest that you also check the $LostFiles and Extra found folders.

 Select and save